F-I-D-O/Manuals/manuals/Programming/Gurobi.md

+# Running Gurobi CLI
+There are two gurobi command line tools:
+- [`gurobi_cl`](https://www.gurobi.com/documentation/current/refman/grb_command_line_tool.html): for solving the optimization problems passed as a file
+- `gurobi`: for running the interactive shell (ipython-like)

 # Parallel Execution
 The gurobi solver solves a problem in parallel by default, trying multiple solution methods at the same time (see the [official description](https://www.gurobi.com/documentation/9.5/refman/concurrent_optimizer.html)).